jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 ## Static analysis with Binary Ninja

 First things first, I fired up my good friend Binary Ninja (Binja from now on) and started looking around the binary.
-Other than main() we have three other interesting functions: wrong(), decrypt() and fromhex().
+Other than main() we have three other interesting functions:
+- wrong()
+- decrypt()
+- fromhex()

 Let's start with wrong()
 ![wrong_disasm]({{site.baseurl}}/img/wrong.png)

 Meh.
 It doesn't do much except for killing the process.
 From the Cross Reference (XREF) section of Binja we can clearly see it gets called twice from main.